August 12, 2022

-Rpnunyez is a Spanish documentary photographer who does not photograph what he sees but what he is.
-He never thinks of his photographs as art objects or consumer items, and as he states, they have nothing to do with ephemerality either.
-Rpnunyez thinks of them as tools at the service of a simple idea so masterfully summarised by American photographer, Wayne Miller's words - “the universal truths of being human”.
-Rpnunyez firmly believes that, “the value of a photograph is shared, at least in equal parts, between the photographer and his models, who tolerate and accept his presence, who endure on many occasions his intrusion and insolence, and who in the end, are converted into paper and unaware of the passage of time, allow themselves to be observed, returning to us. like mirrors, some unknown part of ourselves.”
+Rpnunyez is a Spanish documentary photographer with an ability to capture the human experience in all its complexities and nuances.
+He doesn't attempt to capture what he sees, but instead seeks to capture what he is - a quest to document the universal truths of being human.
+Through his lens, Rpnunyez captures moments that speak to us in ways that are deeply personal and meaningful, creating photographs that are not just art objects but tools that provide a glimpse into a shared human experience.
+As he states, “the value of a photograph is shared, at least in equal parts, between the photographer and his models, who tolerate and accept his presence, who endure on many occasions his intrusion and insolence, and who in the end, are converted into paper and unaware of the passage of time, allow themselves to be observed, returning to us like mirrors, some unknown part of ourselves.”

 “We tend to focus on the where and the how, and perhaps we should focus our attention on the who?
 Certainly, we share neither country nor language nor religion, but the blood that flows through our veins has the same red colour and perhaps that should be enough.”

 THE PICTORIAL LIST: Rpnunyez please tell us about yourself.
 When did you first consider yourself a photographer?
 How did you get your start?

 RPNUNYEZ: I was born in a small town in Zamora, Spain where I grew up until I completed my higher education at the Polytechnic University of Valencia.
 My working life has been spent in equal parts as an engineer and technology teacher in high school.
 Nowadays, retired, I dedicate myself completely to photography.